 C.S.
 Lewis and Joy Davidman in Shadowlands (1993)

-The trailer for Shadowlands (uploaded by SMMC4lyfe)
+The trailer for Shadowlands (Uploaded to YouTube by YouTube Movies)

 C.S.
 Lewis, most famous for The Chronicles of Narnia and The Screwtape Letters, stayed a bachelor until his late 50s, when he wed the writer/poet Joy Davidman.
 Initially, their marriage was made to keep Davidman, an American, in England, but it developed into something more when Davidman was diagnosed with cancer.
 She overcame it for a time, but unfortunately, it returned and she died in 1960.
 Lewis continued to raise her two sons from a previous marriage, one of whom, Douglas Gresham, became a producer on the Narnia films.
 Shadowlands recounts the story of the relationship, with Anthony Hopkins as Lewis and Debra Winger as Davidman.
 Curiously, in the movie, Davidman has only one son.